 The search for extraterrestrial life has captured my imagination for years.
-The Fermi Paradox, named after Italian physicist Enrico Fermi, asks the very basic question, "Where are they?"
-In a universe that is billions of years old with trillions of stars and planets, shouldn't we see abundant evidence of intelligent life, either from direct visits to our world, or proof of massive engineering projects like Dyson spheres visible to astronomers on Earth?
+The Fermi Paradox, named after Italian physicist Enrico Fermi, asks the fundamental question, "Where are they?"
+In a universe that is billions of years old with trillions of stars and planets, shouldn't we see abundant evidence of intelligent life, either from direct visits to our world or proof of massive engineering projects like Dyson spheres visible to astronomers on Earth?

 Fermi speculated that at least a few space-faring species should have spread throughout the galaxy by now, even if they were limited to sub-light travel.
 However, when we look up, the heavens appear devoid of life.
 Why?
 Many hypotheses are out there on why this is.
 I'm only going to address a few of those that I find the most compelling.

 Imagine standing alone on a remote mountain with nothing but a powerful two-way radio at your disposal.
 You decide to use it to see if there's anyone else out there.
 After trying and trying, you hear nothing.
 Really, you shouldn't be surprised.
 For successful contact, you'd need someone else within range who was also using a two-way radio simultaneously and on the same frequency.
 In other words, you'd need a lucky coincidence of time, space, and circumstance to make contact.

 Of course, we know that in the real world, far from this mountain, people are communicating all the time by satellites, mobile phones, and on the internet.
 But not so much with two-way radios anymore.
 It turns out that is not the best means of communicating over long distances.